solo-fsw/opensesame-tobii-env/README.md

 This repo contains the instructions and yml files that are necessary to create a Conda environment with OpenSesame and with a Python version that allows for Tobii eye tracking.
 The instructions for OpenSesame 4 and OpenSesame 3 can be found below.
 The yml files required for building the environments are located in the opensesame3 and openasesame4 subfolders.

+Important:

-The environment is created in C:\Users\\%USERNAME%\\.conda\envs.
+> The environment is created in C:\Users\\%USERNAME%\\.conda\envs.

-Before following the instructions, make sure Anaconda is installed, see https://www.anaconda.com/.
+> Before following the instructions, make sure Anaconda is installed, see https://www.anaconda.com/.

-If you need the markers plugin to be installed in the environment, please follow the instructions below: [Installing the markers plugin](#Installing-the-markers-plugin).
+> If you need the markers plugin to be installed in the environment, please follow the instructions below: [Installing the markers plugin](#Installing-the-markers-plugin).

 When you want to build your own Conda environment with OpenSesame, see the OpenSesame download page for more information: https://osdoc.cogsci.nl/4.0/download/